 - The student believes that he/she was placed at a disadvantage in the class due to his or her disagreement from the instructor on matters of opinion.

 Prior to the filing of a formal written grievance, a student has the right to engage in informal discourse or negotiation privately with the faculty member or the academic dean of the faculty member.
 If this avenue has been exhausted without providing a satisfactory conclusion, and the student desires to file a formal grievance against a faculty member, the following course of action should be taken:†

 - The student will request a conference with the academic dean of the faculty member OR any other academic dean OR the studentís campus dean OR the Vice President for Academic Affairs, at which the student will present a statement in writing outlining the complaint, and providing evidence of violation of their academic rights.† Substantiating data and examples illustrating the problem should be presented in writing by the student.

 - The dean should inform the student of receipt of the request within five working days.
 The conference itself should be held within fifteen working days of receipt of the written request from the student.

-- If either party is not satisfied with the results of the conference, either party may appeal in writing to the Vice President for Academic and Student Affairs (VPASA), who will meet with the student and the faculty member together and attempt to resolve the problem.
-All documentation should be forwarded to VPASA.
-The VPASA should inform the student of receipt of the request of the appeal within five working days.
+- If either party is not satisfied with the results of the conference, either party may appeal in writing to the Vice President for Academic Affairs (VPAA), who will meet with the student and the faculty member together and attempt to resolve the problem.
+All documentation should be forwarded to VPAA.
+The VPAA should inform the student of receipt of the request of the appeal within five working days.
 The conference itself should be held within fifteen working days of receipt of the written request from the student.

 - If mutual satisfaction is not reached following this conference, either partymay appeal in writing to the President of the college, whose decision will be final.
 All documentation should be forwarded to the President.